 Our primary sources of liquidity and capital resources are cash flows provided by operating activities and the availability of borrowings under our credit facilities.
-Net cash provided by operating activities was \$20.8 million in fiscal 2021 compared to net cash provided by operating activities of \$3.7 million in fiscal 2020.
+Net cash used in operating activities was \$1.5 million in fiscal 2024 compared to net cash provided by operating activities of \$7.0 million in fiscal 2023

-At June 30, 2021, changes in accounts receivable, consisting primarily of amounts due from our private-label contract manufacturing customers and our patent and trademark raw material sales activities, used \$0.8 million in cash compared to using \$4.3 million in fiscal 2020.
-The decrease in cash used by accounts receivable during fiscal 2021 primarily resulted from timing of sales and the related collections at the end of fiscal 2021 as compared to fiscal 2020.
-In addition, provision for uncollectible accounts receivable provided \$0.1 million in fiscal 2021 as compared to using \$3.3 million for fiscal 2020.
-The change in provision for uncollectible accounts receivable was primarily associated with a reserve recorded for a former contract manufacturing customer in fiscal 2020 while the activity in fiscal 2021 reflected an amount recovered against the same receivable.
-Days sales outstanding decreased to 36 days during fiscal 2021 compared to 51 days during fiscal 2020, primarily due to customer sales mix and timing of sales and the related collections.
+At June 30, 2024, changes in accounts receivable used \$9.8 million in cash compared to providing \$11.8 million in fiscal 2023.
+The increase in cash used by accounts receivable during fiscal 2024 primarily resulted from timing of sales and the related collections.
+Days sales outstanding increased to 38 days during fiscal 2024 compared to 29 days during fiscal 2023, primarily due to customer sales mix and timing of sales and the related collections.

-Inventory provided \$1.0 million in cash during fiscal 2021 compared to using \$2.0 million in fiscal 2020.
-The change in cash activity from inventory was primarily related to the difference in amount and timing of sales at the end of fiscal 2021 and anticipated sales for the beginning of fiscal 2022 as compared to the same drivers at the end of fiscal 2020.
-Changes in accounts payable and accrued liabilities provided \$1.9 million in cash during fiscal 2021 compared to providing \$2.7 million during fiscal 2020.
+Inventory provided \$5.4 million in cash during fiscal 2024 compared to providing \$2.8 million in fiscal 2023.
+The change in cash activity from inventory was primarily related to the difference in the amount and timing of orders and anticipated sales in fiscal year 2024 as compared to fiscal year 2023.
+Changes in accounts payable and accrued liabilities provided \$5.4 million in cash during fiscal 2024 compared to using \$8.6 million during fiscal 2023.
 The change in cash flow activity related to accounts payable and accrued liabilities is primarily due to the timing of inventory receipts and payments.